 If you’re looking for a more traditional auction house, Morphy Auctions is a great option.

-Their Extraordinary Firearms Auctions typically take place in the spring and fall and feature rarer or higher end weapons valued at $2,500 or more.
+Their Extraordinary Firearms Auctions take place in the spring and fall.
+These feature rarer or higher-end weapons valued at $2,500 or more.

-On the other hand, you can only auction on their schedule: you have to be available to bid while the auction is going on.
-They don’t take any kind of advanced bidding.
+On the other hand, you can only auction on their schedule.
+You have to be available to bid while the auction is going on and they don’t take any kind of advanced bidding.

-Fortunately, while you can bid in person at Morphy’s auction house in Denver, Pennsylvania, most of us are probably best off using the options to bid online or by phone.
+Though you can bid in person at Morphy’s auction house in Denver, Pennsylvania (it’s a real place), most of us are probably best off using bid online or by phone options.

-And once your items are reviewed and accepted, they’ll handle most of the work for you, so it’s really easy, too, especially if you have several pieces that you’d like to part with.
+And once your items are reviewed and accepted, they’ll handle most of the work for you.
+It’s really easy, especially if you have several pieces you’d like to part with.

 3. Rock Island Auction

-Rock Island Auction is another more traditional style auction house, but they specialize in firearms and related items, including bladed weapons and military paraphernalia, rather than general antiques.
+This is another more traditional-style auction house…but Rock Island Auction specializes in firearms and related items — including bladed weapons and military paraphernalia, rather than general antiques.

-Rock Island is very well established in the industry and has a great reputation.
-In fact, Rock Island has handled some of the highest priced gun sales ever.
+Rock Island is very well established in the industry with a great reputation.
+In fact, Rock Island handled some of the highest-priced gun sales ever.

-They sell some really cool stuff and in my opinion, their auction catalogs are worth perusing just to see what interesting things they’re selling, even if you can’t or don’t want to buy.
+They sell some really cool stuff and, in my opinion, their auction catalogs are worth perusing just to see the interesting things they’re selling — even if you can’t or don’t want to buy.

 Not everything is super expensive, though.
-While RIA really specializes in rare and collectible items, you can also find great deals on more common, affordable used guns that are in excellent condition—no sorting through beat to death used guns required.
+While RIA specializes in rare and collectible items, you can also find great deals on more common, affordable used guns in excellent condition.

-As the name suggests, Online Only Auctions only allow online bidding, but for Premier Auctions you have more options.
-They allow in person, online, and by phone live bidding, as well as absentee (aka sealed) bidding.
+As the name suggests, Online Only Auctions only allow online bidding.
+On the other hand, Premier Auctions come with more options — in-person, online, by phone, and absentee (a.k.a. sealed) bidding.

-To take part in absentee bidding, you give RIA a maximum amount you’re willing to bid and they will bid on your behalf up to that amount.
+To take part in absentee bidding, you give RIA a maximum amount you’re willing to bid.
+They then bid on your behalf up to that amount.

 Rock Island also allows conditional bidding for absentee bidding, which has to be set up by phone.
-Conditional bidding is what it sounds like: you can ask that your amounts be changed based on the events of the auction.
+Conditional bidding means your amounts can be changed based on the events of the auction.

-For example, if you have two lots that you’re interested in bidding on, you might have Rock Island raise your bid on the second lot if you don’t win the first one.
+For example, if you have two lots that you’re interested in bidding, you might have Rock Island raise your bid on the second if you don’t win the first.

-And similar to Murphy Auctions, if you’re looking to sell, rather than buy, consigning with RIA can help you get great prices with very little work on your part.
+And similar to Murphy Auctions, if you’re looking to sell, rather than buy, consigning with RIA helps you get great prices with very little work on your part.